Museo Nacional de Antropología

 Preclásico en el Altiplano Central Focuses on the pre-Classic period, treated here as running from approximately 2300 BC to AD 100, and the transition from a nomadic hunting life to a more settled farming existence in Mexico’s central highlands.

 Teotihuacán Displays models and objects from the Americas’ first great and powerful state.

-Los Toltecas y su Época Covers cultures of central Mexico between about AD 650 and 1250; on display is one of the four basalt warrior columns from Tula’s Temple of Tlahuizcalpantecuhtli.
+Los Toltecas y su Época Covers cultures of central Mexico from about AD 650 to 1250.
+On display is one of the four basalt warrior columns from Tula’s Temple of Tlahuizcalpantecuhtli.